ItsTauTvyDas/TextFontModifier/README.md

 ## How it works

 There's a packet listener and what it does is basically gets every text (in json) that is sent to the player and changes font attribute/property.
-This plugin might be resource-intensive, but there wasn't really a way for me to make it work on the event server I mentioned above.
+This plugin might be resource-intensive, but there wasn't really a way for me to make it work in any other way on the event server I mentioned above.

 (You can also notice that I use some reflection, when I saw of how much I will need to use it, I just gave up and used NMS lol.)